-List t of Figur °es 6
+List t of Figures 6

-List t of Table 2S 6
+List t of Tables 6

-Acr ony yms a nd abbreviations 7
+Acr ronyms and abbreviations 7

-Des cri j ption of authorship 8
+Des scription of authorship 8

-Exe ecut tive Sı ımmary 9
+Exe ecutive Summary 9

-1. In trodu ction - CrossGov and the European Green Deal 11
+1. Introduction - CrossGov and the European Green Deal 11

-1.1.
-Purpo se and structure of the report 11
+1.1 Purpose and structure of the report 11

-1.2. - ine
+1.2 Timeline 12

-1.3.
-Interco onnectedness to other CrossGov deliverables 13
+1.3 Interconnectedness to other CrossGov deliverables 13

-1.4.
-Overa ll methodological approach 13
+1.4 Overall methodological approach 13

-1.5.
-The ba ackground for the CrossGov evaluation framework 14
+1.5 The background for the CrossGov evaluation framework 15

-2. Tł ne Cro ossGov Policy Coherence Evaluation Framework 17
+2. The CrossGov Policy Coherence Evaluation Framework 17

-2.1.
-Introd ucing the framework 17
+2.1 Introducing the framework 17

-2.2.
-Eight attributes of policy coherence 17
+2.2 Attributes and variables of policy coherence 17

-2.3.
-Guidiı ng questions for coherence evaluations 23
+2.3 Guiding questions for coherence evaluations 23

-2.4.
-Coher ence scoring 29
+2.4 Coherence scoring 26

-3. Pr actica ll guidance for the evaluation of policy coherence in CrossGov 33
+2.5 Applying coherence scoring to policy clusters

-3.1.
-Introd ucing the four-phased approach 33
+3. Practical guidance for the evaluation of policy coherence in CrossGov 32

-3.2.
-Phase A: Structuring the evaluation 33
+3.1 Introducing the four-phased approach 32

-3.2 2.1.
-Preparing an initial overview of policies to be evaluated (step A.1) 33
+3.2 Phase A: Structuring the evaluation 32

-3.2 2.2.
-Setting the time frame (step A.2) 34
+3.2.1 Preparing an initial overview of policies to be evaluated (step A.1) 32

-3.2 2.3.
-Determining the geographical scope (step A.3) 35
+3.2.2 Setting the time frame (step A.2) 33

-3.2 2.4.
-Defining the evaluation questions (step A.4) 35
+3.2.3 Determining the geographical scope (step A.3) 34

-3.3.
-Phase B: Data collection 36
+3.2.4 Defining the evaluation questions (step A.4) 34

-3.3 3.1.
-Information about the EGD 36
+3.3 Phase B: Data collection 35

-3.3 3.2.
-Information about the EU policies 39
+3.3.1 Information about the EGD 35

-3.3 3.3.
-Information from (sub)national policies and case study research 41
+3.3.2 Information about the EU policies

-3.3 3.4.
-Data collection methods 41
+3.3.3 Information from (sub)national policies and case study research

-3.4.
-Phase C: Data analysis 41
+3.3.4 Data collection methods

-3.4 4.1.
-Vertical coherence with the EGD [Task 2.1] 42
+3.4 Phase C: Data analysis